joungmin-choi/DeepMicroGen/README.md

 ```

 ### 2. Mask matrix
 Prepare or edit **"mask.csv"** file indiciating whether each sampe is missing or not.
 Subject should be in a same order with the above profile dataset.
-The file should follow this format :
+The file should follow the below format, where the timepoints (tp1,tp2,tp3...) should be written in the integer or the float format :
 ```
 SubjectName,tp1,tp2,tp3
 Subject1,1,1,1